netresearch/dhl-module-shipping-m2/doc/src/EndUserDoc.rst

 Shipment Overview
 -----------------

-In the order grid at "Sales → Orders" you will find a column "DHL Label Status".
+In the order grid at *Sales → Orders* you will find a column *DHL Label Status*.
 It displays the current status of your DHL shipments.

 .. image:: images/en/label_status.png